-We arrived early in the morning at Verona centrale because Verona is not very big we walked into the city center.
-On the way we saw many parts of the city wall and the Colosseo (We did not want to go inside because we wanted to see the Colosseo in Rome.)
+We arrived early in the morning at Verona central because Verona is not very big we walked into the city center.
+On the way, we saw many parts of the city wall and the Colosseo (We did not want to go inside because we wanted to see the Colosseo in Rome.)

-Afterwards we went through the streets and just like that we stood in front of Casa di Romeo which is not as popular as Juliets.
+Afterward, we went through the streets, and just like that we stood in front of Casa di Romeo which is not as popular as Juliet.

-My favorite part of the day was the tower Torre di Lombarti.
-On the top platform you can see the whole city which is beautiful.
-Verona is how I imagined a Italian city.
+My favorite part of the day was the tower, Torre di Lombardi.
+On the top platform, you can see the whole city which is beautiful.
+Verona is how I imagined an Italian city.

 “Remember tonight… for it is the beginning of always”Dante Alighieri